A repeating fast radio burst associated with a persistent radio source

-We observed \frb\ with the Karl G. Jansky Very Large Array (VLA) using the \realf\ fast transient detection system\cite{law18}.
+We localized \frb\ with the Karl G. Jansky Very Large Array (VLA) using the \realf\ fast transient detection system\cite{law18}.
 Throughout the second half of 2020, we observed the source for 16 hours and detected 3, 5, and 1 bursts in bands centered at 1.5~GHz, 3~GHz, and 5.5~GHz, respectively.
-We measured a burst source position of (RA, Dec)~[J2000] = (16h02m04.266s, $-11$\arcdeg17\arcmin17.33\arcsec) with position uncertainty (1$\sigma$) of (0.09\arcsec, 0.10\arcsec) dominated by systematic effects.
-Deep images using data from the same observing campaign reveal a persistent, radio continuum counterpart at (RA,Dec) [J2000] = (16h02m04.259s, $-11$\arcdeg17\arcmin17.38\arcsec) with 1$\sigma$ position uncertainty of (0.09\arcsec, 0.10\arcsec) and flux density of $202~\pm~8~\mu$Jy at 3.0 GHz.
-Using the average flux density of each sub-band over the VLA campaign, we find that the radio continuum counterpart spectrum can be fit with a powerlaw with index $-0.41\pm$0.04.
+We measured a burst source position in the International Celestial Reference Frame (ICRF) of (R.A., Decl.)~[J2000] = (16h02m04.272s, $-11$\arcdeg17\arcmin17.32\arcsec) with positional uncertainty (1$\sigma$) of (0.10\arcsec, 0.08\arcsec) dominated by systematic effects (see Methods).
+Deep images using data from the same observing campaign revealed a persistent radio continuum counterpart at (R.A., Decl.)
+[J2000] = (16h02m04.261s, $-11$\arcdeg17\arcmin17.35\arcsec) with 1$\sigma$ position uncertainty of (0.10\arcsec, 0.05\arcsec) that is compact ($<$0.36\arcsec; see Methods) and has a flux density of $202~\pm~8~\mu$Jy averaged over span of $\sim$~2 months from August 30 to November 16 of 2020 at 3.0 GHz.
+Using the average flux density of each sub-band over the VLA campaign, we find that the radio continuum counterpart spectrum can be fit with a power-law spectral index of $-0.41\pm$0.04 (see Methods).

-Figure \ref{fig:sky} shows the FRB location compared to deep optical, near-infrared (NIR) and radio images of the field.
-The optical image ($R^{\prime}$-band) obtained by CFHT/MegaCam reveals a galaxy (J160204.31$-$111718.5) at the location of the FRB, the light profile of which peaks at $\sim 1$\arcsec\ south east.
-Given the measured offset 1.3\arcsec of the FRB from the galaxy and the density of galaxies with this magnitude, we estimate a chance coincidence probability of 0.8\%\cite{2002AJ....123.1111B} (see Methods), supporting the claim that J160204.31$-$111718.5 is the host galaxy of \frb.
-The NIR image ($J$-band, 1.153-1.354 $\mu$m) obtained by Subaru/MOIRCS\cite{2008PASJ...60.1347S} shows the most likely stellar component of J160204.31$-$111718.5 with an AB magnitude of 22.1$\pm$0.1 in $J$-band, with \frb\ and the radio continuum counterpart on the galaxy periphery.
+In order to identify the host galaxy, an optical image ($R^{\prime}$-band) was obtained using the Canada-France-Hawaii Telescope/MegaCam. \ref{fig:sky} shows the FRB location compared to deep optical, near-infrared (NIR), and radio images of the field.
+The optical image ($R^{\prime}$-band) reveals the galaxy J160204.31$-$111718.5 at the location of the FRB, the light profile of which peaks at $\sim 1$\arcsec\ south east.
+Given the measured offset of 1.3\arcsec\ between the FRB and the peak of the galaxy light profile, and the sky surface density of galaxies with this magnitude, we estimate a chance coincidence probability of 0.8\% (see Methods), indicating that J160204.31$-$111718.5 is the host galaxy of \frb.
+The NIR image ($J$-band, 1.153$-$1.354 $\mu$m) obtained with Subaru/MOIRCS\cite{2008PASJ...60.1347S} most likely shows the stellar continuum emission of the host galaxy with an AB magnitude of 22.1$\pm$0.1 in $J$-band, with \frb\ and the radio continuum counterpart on the galaxy periphery.